 Virtual healthcare is essential to providing care to patients safely when and where it is needed.

 ‘Virtual healthcare’ is the ability to remotely see and engage a patient remotely through technology to provide care.
-Virtual healthcare is essential to reaching and serving more patients, while addressing resourcing and staffing shortages.
+Virtual healthcare is essential to reaching and serving more patients while addressing resourcing and staffing shortages.

 Virtual healthcare is delivered to the patient via technology such as telephones, video, mobile apps, text-based messaging, and other communication methods.

-These technologies provide real-time communication between a healthcare provider and patient.
+These technologies provide real-time communication between a healthcare provider and their patient.
 This real-time, or synchronous, connection leads to better care, particularly in underserved areas such as rural and remote communities, prisons, and aged care facilities.

 Benefits of virtual healthcare